adriennewood/red-state-blue-state/README.md

 **Affiliations**: 1.
 Department of Psychology, University of Virginia; 2.
 Department of Psychology, University of Wisconsin

 **Note on files**:
-* The *analysis_plan_with_simulated_data.Rmd* file synthesizes fake data and runs the planned analyses on the data.
+* The *analysis_plan_with_simulated_data.Rmd* file synthesizes data and runs the planned analyses on the data.
 This file is useful if you want to replicate our planned analyses.
 * The *analysis_plan_with_simulated_data.html* file is a knitted markdown file that shows the code plus the output with graphs.
 This file is useful if you just want to know what we did (and want to see it in a prettier format).

 **For more information**, contact [Adrienne Wood](mailto:adrienne.wood@virginia.edu).
 The link to the OSF page with complete materials and preprint will be added after the Stage 1 review is completed.